pypa/cibuildwheel/docs/options.md

     before-build = "{package}/script/prepare_for_build.sh"
     ```

     In configuration mode, you can use an inline array, and the items will be joined with `&&`.
+In TOML, using a single-quote string will avoid escapes - useful for
+    Windows paths.

 !!! note
     If you need dependencies installed for the build, we recommend using